Student studying in the Rathskellar on campus.

 Since there are generally less than 10 students in each class, the exams are held in one of the conference rooms in our building.

 The Chair sets the date of the Preliminary Examination after consultation with the faculty and with the students who will take it.
 The examination will normally be given only once for all of the students who complete their second academic year at the same time.
-The student will be informed at least a month before the date of the Preliminary Exam if the exam will be of a substantially different form (in the distribution and nature of the written and oral parts) from the previous exam.
+The students will be informed at least a month before the date of the Preliminary Exam if the exam will be of a substantially different form (in the distribution and nature of the written and oral parts) from the previous exam.

 To enter as a graduate student you must have undergraduate preparation that includes at least three years of college physics and mathematics through differential equations.
 While undergraduate training in Astronomy is not required, you should be familiar with the basic facts of modern Astronomy.